hachr/echo-home/README.md

 ## Amazon Echo integration ##

 This project uses phantomjs to perform authentication, and hitting the activity page directly for the commands.
+At the moment, amazon turned on captcha so it's not working.

 ### Usage ###
 <pre><code>